-The foremost step which they took after the decline of Mughals was to set up a great number of industries locally; thus controlling a significant part of Indian Economy of those times.
+The foremost step which they took after the decline of the Mughals was to set up a great number of industries locally; thus controlling a significant part of the Indian Economy of those times.

-1. Taj Mahal.
-It is one of the most popular tourist attractions not just in India but all over the globe.
+Taj Mahal is one of the most popular tourist attractions not just in India but all over the globe.
 Due to its historical significance, it has been given the title of a UNESCO World Heritage Site.
-The Mughal Emperor Shah Jahan had built this monument in the remembrance of his wife, late Queen Mumtaz Mahal.
+The Mughal Emperor Shah Jahan had built this monument in remembrance of his wife, late Queen Mumtaz Mahal.
 It has been purely constructed out of white marble and sees a great footfall of tourists on an annual basis.

-2. Fatehpur Sikri.
-Situated about 40 km from Agra, Fatehpur Sikri is a perfect place to be at to spend some quality time with your loved ones.
+Situated about 40 km from Agra, Fatehpur Sikri is a perfect place to be to spend some quality time with your loved ones.
 This place was founded by the great Mughal Emperor Akbar and it was fundamentally made of Redstone.
 And, now as a UNESCO World Heritage Site, this is a popular tourist attraction.

-3. Agra Fort.
-Now, this is an architectural masterpiece which was built by Emperor Akbar in 1573.
-In fact, it is a very massive fortification which, once upon a time, was the erstwhile residence of the Mughals till 1638.
+Agra Fort is an architectural masterpiece that was built by Emperor Akbar in 1573.
+In fact, it is a very massive fortification that, once upon a time, was the erstwhile residence of the Mughals till 1638.
 On your visit to Agra don’t miss out on Agra Fort.

-4. Mehtab Bagh.
-It is one of the last Mughal gardens and also one of the scenic spots situated in Agra and witnesses a great footfall on an annual basis.
+Mehtab Bagh is one of the last Mughal gardens and also one of the scenic spots situated in Agra and witnesses a great footfall on an annual basis.
 The highlighting feature of the garden is its impeccable symmetry wherein you get to experience the stunning views of nature.

 However, the closest international airport is the Indira Gandhi International Airport (DEL) and has very good flight connectivity with other Indian states as well as countries.
 From the airport, you can easily find a cab or other travel options like state-run buses to reach your destination.

-By Road.
-You can also consider travelling to Agra by roadways and national highways which connect it with other cities and towns of India.
+You can also consider traveling to Agra by roadways and national highways which connect it with other cities and towns of India.
 These roads and highways are majorly well-maintained and easily accessible.
-For travelling you can choose out of three options mainly according to your budget and convenience - boarding interstate/private buses, booking an online cab or self-driving there.
+For traveling you can choose out of three options mainly according to your budget and convenience - boarding interstate/private buses, booking an online cab, or self-driving there.